- Standard Limit / Maximum Amount: 2 months’ rent; 1 month for leases renewed after the 1st year (read more)

 Can the deposit be used by the tenant as last month’s rent?
 Not usually, but it can be done if there is a written agreement between the parties to do so.

-Returning Security Deposits in Alaska
+Returning Security Deposits in Pennsylvania

 Time Frame: The landlord has 30 days from the end of the lease or the day the tenant vacates the premises, whichever is earlier, to return the security deposit together with any interest that has not been paid or credited to the tenant.
 If the landlord intends to make deductions, the landlord must also provide the tenant with a written list of the charges and return what is left of the security deposit within the same timeframe.